DaveBenham/VenomPremium/README.md

 - **[Global](#global-section)** ***(mid center)***: Controls the mix of the three elements, plus additional controls that affect all three elements
 - **[Outputs](#output-section)** ***(bottom)***: Nine different outputs are available

+There are also [context menu options](#context-menus) that give access to some additional minor functionality.

 ## Fundamental Section
 ![Fundamental section image](doc/FundamentalSection.png)
 The Fundamental sine wave has six basic types of control